Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 * What may change our decision in future?
   - More business customers interested in supporting open-source firmware updates.
-  - Crictial mass of users who want to see subscription model.
+  - Critical mass of users who want to see subscription model.

 ---